Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 <img width="824" height="474" alt="image" src="https://github.com/user-attachments/assets/09d40f4c-3a9c-44e0-aa52-c0d693889f8a" />

-The node works like a detective investigating a crime scene:
+The node works like Einstein investigating a molecule:

 1. **Audio Investigation**: "When does the audio get exciting?"
 (RMS energy analysis)
 2. **Visual Investigation**: "When do things move in the video?" (frame difference detection)